Skip To Content

 Note:

 The Oriented Imagery add-in and management tools require ArcGIS Pro 2.2+.
 To create an oriented imagery catalog, you'll also need web-accessible imagery and an ArcGIS Online or ArcGIS Enterprise account.
-To create an app with the Oriented Imagery widget, you'll need an ArcGIS Online.
+To create an app with the Oriented Imagery widget, you'll need an ArcGIS Online account.

 Review the community-supported tools and best practices for working with and automating imagery and remote sensing workflows: